cmason1996/Clustering_COVID-19_data_in_the_United_States/README.md

   ![image](https://user-images.githubusercontent.com/110787194/217985288-a27cdfe6-5926-461b-bcfe-94205db3765f.png)   ![image](https://user-images.githubusercontent.com/110787194/217718303-dd70bdb4-2d7c-49ab-8b8c-b2857017466d.png)

+### **Section 2:** (in Progress)

+After determining our features, with continued analysis we ...(add target variables...  if successful or not, compiling, training, evaluated...  confusion matrix accuracy score, any variables removed?, which model?)

+Database URL: (interactive dashboard)

  ### **Conclusion:**

-  Based on our analysis so far, we have determined our features and will continue to analyze our data into the next Section.
+  Based on our analysis ..., we have determined ...